-International litigation funder Vannin Capital (Vannin) and leading global law firm Quinn Emanuel Urquhart & Sullivan (Quinn Emanuel) are investigating a potential class action against various entities including Davantage Group Pty Ltd (trading as National Warranty Company) (Davantage).
-On 10 August 2018 proceedings were issued in the Federal Court of Australia on behalf of persons or entities who acquired extended warranty products from National Warranty Company (NWC) from 2011 to 2015.
-Davantage Group (trading as NWC) is a wholly owned subsidiary of Presidian Holdings Pty Ltd (Presidian) which was acquired by ASX listed McMillan Shakespeare Limited (ASX:MMS).
+International litigation funder Vannin Capital (Vannin) is funding a class action proceeding against Davantage Group Pty Ltd (trading as National Warranty Company) (Davantage).
+On 10 August 2018 proceedings were issued in the Federal Court of Australia on behalf of persons or entities who acquired discretionary risk products issued by the Respondent, Davantage, during the period July 2013 to May 2015.
+Davantage is a wholly owned subsidiary of Presidian Holdings Pty Ltd (Presidian) which was acquired by ASX listed McMillan Shakespeare Limited (ASX:MMS) in February 2015.

-Vannin Capital is one of the world´s largest and pre-eminent litigation funders.
-It has staff in London, Paris, Washington DC, Sydney and Melbourne.
-Vannin is presently funding legal claims for total amounts of billions of dollars.
+Vannin Capital is one of the world's largest and pre-eminent litigation funders.
+It has staff in London, Jersey, Paris, Washington, New York, Sydney, Melbourne and Bonn.
+Vannin is presently funding claims worth billions of dollars.

-From about 2011 to 2015, NWC has provided extended warranty products for second hand passenger vehicles and for commercial equipment (eg, trucks, forklifts and buses).
-Most warranties were sold to the customer by the dealer at the time they bought the vehicle or equipment.
+From 1 July 2013 to 28 May 2015, Davantage issued discretionary risk products for second hand vehicles including cars, caravans, motorhomes and watercraft.
+Most warranty products were issued to the customer by the vehicle dealer at the time they purchased the vehicle.

-The warranties were often issued under the product name of “Sentinel” and purported to reduce the financial impact of unexpected mechanical or electrical failure to the vehicle by providing parts and labour cover on covered components for an agreed period (typically a few years).
+The warranties were often issued under the product name of “Sentinel Warranty” and purported to reduce the financial impact of unexpected mechanical or electrical failure to the vehicle by providing parts and labour cover on covered components for an agreed period (typically a few years).

-Our investigations show that the amount of premium paid for the warranty products ranged from a few hundred dollars up to a few thousand dollars, depending on the features of the extended warranty product selected and the period of the warranty.
+Our investigations show that the amount of premium paid for the warranty products ranged from a few hundred dollars up to a few thousand dollars, depending on the features of the warranty product selected and the period of the warranty.

-However, each extended warranty contained numerous wide exclusions from cover, such as in relation to wear and tear, and fixed monetary limits for the cover of certain components (eg, transmissions).
+However, each warranty product disclosure statement contained numerous exclusions from cover, such as in relation to wear and tear, and fixed monetary limits for the cover of certain components (eg, transmissions).

 Most significantly, even if a claim was otherwise within the terms and conditions of the warranty product, Davantage retained a discretion under each product disclosure statement as to whether they would pay any claim, and if so, what amount.

-Despite the extended warranty contracts having some similarities to insurance products, the contracts we have reviewed are not contracts of insurance.
-Significantly, this means that the protective provisions of the Insurance Contracts Act 1973 (Cth) do not apply and NWC is not subject to the regulation that an insurer would be.
+The product disclosure statements we have reviewed are not contracts of insurance.
+Significantly, this means that the protective provisions of the Insurance Contracts Act 1984 (Cth) do not apply and Davantage is not subject to the regulation that an insurer would be.
 Our investigations lead us to believe that many people who purchased the extended warranty products may not have properly understood this.

-Our investigations reveal that many people bought the extended warranty contracts at the same time they purchased a second-hand vehicle or piece of commercial equipment, often with the benefit of finance.
-As a result, the cost of the premium of the extended warranty product was included in the amount financed.
+Our investigations reveal that many people purchased the warranty products at the same time they purchased a second-hand vehicle, often with the use of finance.
+As a result, the cost of the premium of the warranty product is likely to have been included in the amount financed.

-Should a claim proceed, we intend to seek orders from the Court to recover the amount of the premium paid to NWC (together with interest at applicable Court rates) along with the amount of interest and finance charges that were paid to a financier for any loan amount taken out to pay for the premium.
+We intend to seek orders from the Federal Court to recover the amount of the premium paid to Davantage (together with interest at applicable Court rates) along with the amount of any interest and finance charges that were paid to a financier for any loan amount taken out to pay for the premium.

 In many cases, individual losses could run into several thousands of dollars.

 Please complete the information below to register your interest.
-Registering does not commit you to joining the Vannin/Quinn Emanuel claim but enables us to keep you informed.
+Registering does not commit you to joining the class action proceeding funded by Vannin but enables us to keep you informed

 We may contact you to discuss your participation in the claim.